 The following diagram sets out a summary of the governance structures we have in place.

-There have been a number of material changes in the System of Governance during the reporting period.
+There have been a number of material changes in the System of Governance during the reporting period, as set out in Section B.1.3 below.